V

 Where to Find Viper Dogfish and How to Catch Them

 The most common place where the viper dogfish can be found is in the Pacific Ocean.
 More specifically, it has been seen off the coast of southern Japan, near the Bonin Islands, near the northwestern Hawaiian Islands, and near northern Taitung County.
 Most of the viper dogfish that have been studied have been found off the Kii Peninsula, which is in Japan.
-Though live viper dogfish hasn’t been seen in many other areas, some specimens have been extracted from the stomachs of other fish in these locations.
+Though live viper dogfish haven’t been seen in many other areas, some specimens have been extracted from the stomachs of other fish in these locations.

 Throughout the day, they can be found at different depths.
 During the warmth of the day, these dogfish are found between 890 and 1,180 feet deep along upper continental slopes and seamounts.
 In the cold of the night, they come up to 490 feet deep.